MaJerle/stm32-usart-uart-dma-rx-tx/README.md

             /*
              * Processing is done in "overflow" mode..
              *
-             * Application must process data twice,
+             * The application must process data twice,
              * since there are 2 linear memory blocks to handle *
              * [   0   ]            |---------------------------------|